Prevent disruptive behavior before it occurs!

 - Promote a sense of calm with relaxation exercises -- more important than ever!

 Children will retain their natural love of learning!

 Learning modules include easy-to-implement sample activities and “Curriculum Connectors” so you can understand and explain why the children aren’t “just playing.”

 Now with a new section!

 Since its original release in 2019, this course has been updated and expanded to include a section on trauma-informed teaching.
-Covid 19 has affected the lives not just of adults but of children as well.
-Their routines and social interactions have been upended, and their families' stress levels are likely to have had an impact on them.
+Covid has affected the lives not just of adults but of children as well.
+Their routines and social interactions have been upended, and their families' stress levels are likely to have soared.
 Anxiety in children often results in misbehavior.
 So, this course now also looks at trauma's effect on behavior, and at how you can help children heal.

 This course is for you if you are:

 - an early childhood professional working with children ages 2 to 6

 - a teacher in a public or private preschool or kindergarten

 - a childcare provider in a center- or home-based setting